-> However, placement activity for Year 3 may need to be remodelled, as there is currently reduced placement provision from practice because of the effect of the Covid-19 pandemic on placement provision.
+However, placement activity for Year 3 has been remodelled, as there is currently reduced placement provision from practice because of the effect of the Covid-19 pandemic on placement provision.

-> All the programme modules are compulsory and must be passed for successful completion for the degree award, and to make students eligible to apply for registration with the Health and Care Professions Council(HCPC) under the protected title of Physiotherapist.
+All the programme modules are compulsory and must be passed for successful completion for the degree award, and to make students eligible to apply for registration with the Health and Care Professions Council(HCPC) under the protected title of Physiotherapist.

 There is a possibility that government advice on social distancing may change in the future and this may restrict access to the campus.